This pages provides gambling and liquor rules and regulations for under 18s in Victoria.

 Love the Game is a Victorian Responsible Gambling Foundation youth engagement strategy that aims to engage young people, parents, schools, sporting clubs and the wider community about the influence that gambling has on young people.

-Transcript of minors and alcohol on licensed premises audio.
+Transcript for minors and alcohol on a licensed premises audio.